prominenceai/deepstream-services-library/docs/overview.md

 See the [Preprocessor API](/docs/api-preproc.md) reference section for more information.

 ## Inference Engines and Servers
-NVIDIA's® GStreamer Inference Engines (GIEs) and Triton Inference Servers (TISs) perform inferencing on the input data stream.
+NVIDIA® GStreamer Inference Engines (GIEs) and Triton Inference Servers (TISs) perform inferencing on the input data stream.
 A Pipeline can have:
 * multiple Primary Gst Inference Engines (PGIE) or Primary Triton Inference Servers (PTIS) linked in succession to operate on the full frame
 * multiple Secondary Gst Inference Engines (SGIEs) or Secondary Triton Inference Servers (STISs) that can Infer-on the output of either Primary or other Secondary GIEs/TISs.